Picovoice/porcupine/README.md

 }
 ```

-Then `handle` can be used to monitor incoming audio stream
+Then `handle` can be used to monitor incoming audio stream.

 ```swift
 func getNextAudioFrame() -> UnsafeMutablePointer<Int16> {